Joseph Justus Scaliger: France, Geneva, and back to France

 On his return to France, he spent three years with the Chastaigners, accompanying them to their different châteaux in Poitou, as the calls of the civil war required.
-In 1570 he accepted the invitation of Jacques Cujas and proceeded to Valence to study jurisprudence under the greatest living jurist.
-Here he remained three years, profiting not only by the lectures but even more by the library of Cujas, which filled no fewer than seven or eight rooms and included five hundred manuscripts.
+In 1570 he accepted the invitation of Jacques Cujas and proceeded to Valence to study jurisprudence.
+He remained three years, profiting not only from the lectures but even more from the library of Cujas, which filled seven or eight rooms and included five hundred manuscripts.

 The St Bartholomew's Day Massacre – which occurred just before he was to accompany the bishop of Valence on an embassy to Poland – caused Scaliger to flee, alongside other Huguenots, to Geneva, where he was appointed a professor at the Academy of Geneva.
-While there, he lectured on Aristotle's Organon and Cicero's De Finibus to much satisfaction for the students, but not appreciating it himself.
-He hated lecturing and was bored with the persistence of the fanatical preachers, accordingly in 1574 he returned to France and made his home for the next twenty years with Chastaigner.
+There he lectured on Aristotle's Organon and Cicero's De Finibus.
+His students were reportedly satisfied, but Scaliger himself was not: he disliked lecturing and grew tired of the local preachers.
+In 1574 he returned to France and made his home for the next twenty years with Chastaigner.

-Of his life during this period we have interesting details and notices in the Lettres françaises inédites de Joseph Scaliger, edited by Tamizey de Larroque (Agen, 1881).
-Constantly moving through Poitou and the Limousin, as the exigencies of the civil war required, occasionally taking his turn as a guard, at least on one occasion trailing a pike on an expedition against the Leaguers, with no access to libraries, and frequently separated even from his own books, his life during this period seems most unsuited to study.
-He had, however, what so few contemporary scholars possessed — leisure and freedom from financial cares.
+Details of his life during this period appear in the Lettres françaises inédites de Joseph Scaliger, edited by Tamizey de Larroque (Agen, 1881).
+He moved constantly through Poitou and the Limousin as the civil war required, occasionally taking his turn as a guard and on at least one occasion trailing a pike on an expedition against the Leaguers, with no access to libraries and frequently separated from his own books.
+He had, however, what few contemporary scholars possessed: leisure and freedom from financial cares.